Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Toyota Camry Insurance
+How to Shop for Affordable Toyota Camry Insurance

-Getting lower rates on auto insurance consists of being a safe and courteous driver, having above-average credit, being claim-free, and not having any coverage lapses.
-Spend time shopping around at least once a year by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local insurance agencies.
+Finding better rates on insurance for a Toyota Camry consists of being a good driver, having above-average credit, paying for small claims out-of-pocket, and qualifying for all possible discounts.
+Take the time to compare rates at least every other year by getting quotes from direct insurance companies, and also from local insurance agencies.

-- Drivers with a DUI or reckless driving violation may have to pay on average $1,650 more per year for auto insurance
+- Drivers considered higher risk with DUI or reckless driving convictions may have to pay on average $1,650 more per year than a safer driver

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.